Paradise Park, Florida

 Churches held mass baptisms at Paradise Park, as well as picnics.
 Preachers and choirs had sunrise services.
 “Easter egg hunts, baptisms, and picnics were common and at Christmas, Santa Claus would cruise down the river on a glass-bottom boat to pass out candy, nuts, and fruit for young visitors.
-Herpetologist Ross Allen even set up a reptile exhibit at the park, similar to the one located upriver at Silver Springs.”
+Herpetologist Ross Allen set up a reptile exhibit at the park, similar to the one located upriver at Silver Springs.”
 According to a sign in the promotional movie cited below, "Ross Allen's Wild Animal Exhibit" included "dozens of alligators, hundreds of snakes, monkeys, deer, birds, turtles, lizards, exotic animals" and "Ole Coochie", a "giant alligator".
 According to a brochure, there was "Ross Allen's unusual Reptile Institute, with its great collection of snakes, alligators, Florida wild animals, birds, and an ever changing variety of lions, tigers, and other animals of that breed.
 At intervals, Mr. Allen, known thruout the world as a top expert on snakes, will tell you all about their habits as he 'milks' them of venom."

 On Labor Day, there was a beauty pageant, sponsored by a local American Legion post.
 "In 1949, Mildred Jones of Sanford was crowned the first Miss Paradise Park."
 The Future Farmers of America had their conventions there.
 The musician B. B. King once visited, as did Mary McLeod Bethune, who "didn't care too much" for Paradise Park "because it was segregated".
 There was a Bethune-Cookman College day, with the day's proceeds donated to the college.

 Silver Springs began admitting black patrons in 1967.
 During Paradise Park's last season, 1968–69, it was open only Saturdays.
 Sundays, and holidays.
 It closed quietly in 1969.